-To Donate Product, or to see how to receive food for your ministry, contact Procurement and Distribution at (559) 397-0472 or email email@example.com
+To Donate Product, or to inquire about receiving food for your ministry, contact Procurement and Distribution at (559) 397-0472 or email firstname.lastname@example.org.

 Gleanings For The Hungry is a volunteer-run, non-profit (501C3) organization dedicated to feeding the hungry physically and spiritually.
 Gleanings full time staff is not paid a salary; each staff member is responsible for raising their own support.
 Gleanings functions strictly on donations.

-Organizations donate a wide variety of products, such as: potatoes, pasta, dehydrated vegetables, rice, beans, peas, nuts and raisins.
-With the help of our volunteers we use donations to produce soup mix and trail mix, package them, then in co-operation with our ministry partners, ship the food to feed the needy in over 80 different countries.
+Organizations donate a wide variety of products, such as: potatoes, pasta, dehydrated vegetables, rice, beans, peas.
+With the help of our volunteers, we use donations to produce and package soup mix, then in co-operation with our ministry partners, ship the food to feed the needy in over 80 different countries.

-We receive a wide variety of food donations such as energy bars, cooking oil, flour.
+We receive a wide variety of food donations such as energy bars, cooking oil, flour, nuts, and raisins.
 All products donated go to feed the needy.
 We will work with you to ensure your food donation will go to feed those in need.
 Do not hesitate to call us if you have something you are willing to donate.